 Food safety practices are an integral part of our operations.
 We depend on our ability to manufacture, store and deliver the highest quality food minimizing the potential of food safety risks.
-Food safety is a personal responsibility of each of us.
-Team member's with direct access to team members should ensure completion of product safety training timely.
+Food safety is a personal responsibility for each of us.
+Employees in positions that directly affect product quality should ensure the timely completion of product safety training.
 We must each ensure that we appropriately handle or dispose of any product that is damaged, of substandard quality, contains foreign material or appears to have been tampered with.
 We have very specific manufacturing, inspection and delivery processes that ensure our products and ingredients meet quality and food safety standards and it is the responsibility of all of us to ensure that these processes are followed.
 Any suspicious activity at the facility or during delivery of products should be reported to a Company representative.
 Adulterated products reduce quality and increase food safety risks.
 Our products become adulterated when they contain substandard ingredients or foreign objects.
 The deliberate mishandling, tampering or contamination of any food product, ingredient or packaging will not be tolerated and will result in disciplinary action up to and including termination of employment.